Using a Planner to Grow in Faith

 Decide when you will make time for prayer and spiritual reading.

 Whatever you plan, stick with it for the week.
-Over the weekend, evaluate how it went and adjust accordingly for the next week.
+Over the weekend, evaluate how it worked and adjust accordingly for the next week.

 Decide when you will make time for prayer.

-Think about the rhythm of your day, or the plan for your week and plan time for prayer.
+Think about the rhythm of your day and the plan for your week.
+Then plan time for prayer.
 Decide when you will pray and for how long.
 Block out those times in your planner like appointments.
-After all, you are making an appointment with God to spend time with Him.
+After all, you are making an appointment with God to spend time with Him. ?

 Decide what you prayers you will pray.

 Next, decide what you will pray.
 Will it be a prayer from your heart, a Rosary, a Divine Mercy chaplet, or a novena?
-Perhaps each time you can focus on a different prayer.
+You might want to focus on a different prayer each time you pray.

 Decide when you will make time for spiritual reading.